travigd/documentation/dotnet-api/embedded-client.md

         </tr>
         <tr>
             <td><code>MaximumMemoryTableSizeOf(int size)</code></td>
-            <td>Sets the maximum size a memtable is allowed to reach (in count) before being moved to be a ptable</td>
+            <td>Sets the maximum size a memtable is allowed to reach (in count) before moved to be a ptable</td>
         </tr>
         <tr>
             <td><code>DoNotVerifyDbHashes()</code></td>